LanaGru/HashtagPerformanceAnalyzer/README.md

 Previous verion of file will be backed up with timestamp and `.bkp` extension.

 ## Results
+As a result of the programm run the following artifacts are produced.
 ### 1. HashTags Trends Diagramm
 For each hashtag the chart of the values of Rank $R(L, C, P)$ function over time will be built based on the algorithm described above.
 ![screenshot](result.png)